chhuang-one/sqxclib/doc/SqColumn.md

 	& columnArray[1],
 };

-/* If 'columnPointerArray' is NOT sorted by name, pass 0 to last argument.
+/* If 'columnPointerArray' is NOT sorted by name, pass 0 to the last argument.
-   Otherwise use SQB_TYPE_SORTED to replace 0 in last argument.
+   Otherwise use SQB_TYPE_SORTED to replace 0 in the last argument.
  */
 const SqType type = SQ_TYPE_INITIALIZER(YourStruct, columnPointerArray, 0);
 ```